Al Larvick Conservation Fund

 Working remotely, the Pathways intern will have opportunities to contribute to the following projects in order of priority:

-• Advance the development of a database to catalog past and future funded home movie and amateur film projects, building on the work of the 2023 AMIA Pathways fellow.
-The intern will assist with standardizing this database, including developing controlled vocabularies, defining content standards and naming conventions for data entry, and expanding a cataloging policy manual for future application.
-The intern will also catalog individual digitized items and collections using these standards, which may include discussion with past grantees to determine personalized and accurate description.
+• Advance the development and standardization of a database to catalog past and future funded home movie and amateur film projects, building on the work of the previous AMIA Pathways fellows.
+The intern will also catalog individual digitized items and collections, which may include discussion with past grantees to determine personalized and accurate description.
 Once cataloging is complete, the intern will use the information to upload access copies to the Internet Archive to maximize discoverability.

-• Participate in grant application review, budgeting and communication with vendors and grantees.
+• Participate in building out the grant tracking database in Airtable, used for budgeting and communication with vendors and grantees.

 • Assist in revising the ALCF Best Practices Guide for Analog & Digital Care.